jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/03-Objects.md

 ### !question

-  Given an array of objects and a key (term), return true if only one object has the given property and false otherwise.
+Given an array of objects and a key `term`, return true if only one object has the given property and false if more than one or no objects contain the term as a key.